gokkuu100/qondalasolutions/replit.md

   - Built Enterprise page with cloud solutions, business intelligence, and digital transformation
   - Updated routing and navigation to link all four industry cards to dedicated pages
   - All "Learn More" buttons now lead to comprehensive solution pages
+- July 3, 2025.
+Enhanced visual design and navigation
+  - Added green geometric background to Solutions page matching Qondala branding
+  - Updated drone technology icons from factory/plane to target crosshairs for better representation
+  - Fixed scroll-to-top functionality for proper page navigation
+  - Applied new header images to Healthcare and Logistics pages with professional styling
 ```

 ## User Preferences